hpc/charliecloud/doc/ch-fromhost_desc.rst

       See :code:`charliecloud/examples/Dockerfile.mpich` and
       :code:`charliecloud/examples/Dockerfile.openmpi`.

+2. Libfabric will create and use loadable providers in the :code:`PREFIX/lib/libfabric` directory, where :code:`PREFIX` is the :code:`--prefix` argument (path) specified at libfabric configure time.

+   The specific provider to use, and the path to search for providers, can be specified with the :code:`FI_PROVIDER` and :code:`FI_PROVIDER_PATH` variables respectively.
+These variables complicate injection because they can be inherited from the host at run time or explicitly set in the container's environment via the file :code:`/ch/environent` in conjunction with :code:`--set-env`.

+   The injection destination is then determined with the following precedence.

+   a. use path specified by :code:`--dest DST`; if host :code:`FI_PROVIDER_PATH`
+      is set, require :code:`--dest`

+   b. use :code:`FI_PROVIDER_PATH` from the image's :code:`/ch/environment`
+      file; warn about `--set-env` requirement

+   c. the :code:`/libfabric` directory in image where :code:`libfabric.so` is
+      found; if the directory doesn't exist, create it.

-2. The Cray UGNI loadable provider, :code:`libgnix-fi.so`, will link to compiler(s) in the programming environment by default.
+3. The Cray UGNI loadable provider, :code:`libgnix-fi.so`, will link to compiler(s) in the programming environment by default.
 For example, if it is built under the :code:`PrgEnv-intel` PE, the provider will have links to files at paths :code:`/opt/gcc` and :code:`/opt/intel` that :code:`ch-run` will not bind automatically.

-   Managing all possible bind-mount paths is untenable.
+   Managing all possible bind mount paths is untenable.
 Thus, this experimental implementation works only with Cray UGNI provider(s) built on XC series systems with the minimal modules necessary to compile provider and leverage the Aries interconnect at run-time, e.g.,: